innerfence/ChargeDemo-android/README.markdown

 in the Intent that starts Credit Card Terminal

 * `returnAppName` - your app's name, displayed to give the user context
+* `returnImmediately` - if set to 1, we will return to your app immediately instead of waiting for the end user to tap through the “Approved” screen
 * `amount` - amount of the transaction (e.g. `10.99`, `1.00`, `0.90`)
 * `taxRate` - sales tax rate to apply to amount (e.g. `8`, `8.5`, `8.25`, `8.125`)
 * `currency` - currecy code of amount (e.g. `USD`)